 Situated on a quiet road, this comfortable villa offers tranquility and privacy but with all the comforts of home.

 There is a large forest behind the house where you can truly get away from it all.
-You won't see many people but you may see wild deer, otters, falcons and eagles, bring your binoculars and walking boots and if you like sunflowers the area is known for its fields full of these beautiful flowers brightening up the surrounding countryside.
+You won't see many people but you may see wild deer, otters, falcons and eagles, bring your binoculars and walking boots and if you like sunflowers the area is known for its fields full of these beautiful flowers brightening up the surrounding countryside in late summer.

 The villa has central heating and an open fireplace for cooler days and romantic nights.

 |Rooms||3 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Check in time:||15:00|

 |Nearest beach||Lake beach 12 km|

 |Nearest Amenities||1.5 km|

 |Nearest travel links||Nearest airport: Bergerac 45 km, Nearest railway: Razac 3 km|

 |Family friendly||Great for children of all ages|